-The Canadian Advanced Technology Alliance (CATAAlliance) is Canada's One Voice for Innovation Lobby Group, crowdsourcing ideas and guidance from more than 24 thousand opt in members in moderated social networks in Canada and key global markets.
+The Canadian Advanced Technology Alliance (CATAAlliance) is Canada's One Voice for Innovation Lobby Group, crowdsourcing ideas and guidance from thousands of opt in members in moderated social networks in Canada and key global markets.
 (No Tech Firm Left Behind)

 CATA's mission is to move Canada to 1st place or an A grade in Innovation and Competitiveness.
 We do so under the rubric of the Competitive Innovation Nation Campaign with Core Planks and a Working Agenda for Advocacy Initiatives.